 Foreign Minister Hayashi Meets with the Director General of the International Atomic Energy Agency

-On May 19, commencing at around 7:00 p.m., Mr. HAYASHI Yoshimasa, Minister for Foreign Affairs of Japan, held a meeting and working dinner with H.E.
-Mr. Rafael Mariano Grossi, Director General of the International Atomic Energy Agency (IAEA), who is visiting Japan upon invitation by the Minister for Foreign Affairs, for approximately 2 hours.
+On July 4, commencing at around 12:00 p.m., Mr. HAYASHI Yoshimasa, Minister for Foreign Affairs of Japan, held a meeting and working lunch with H.E.
+Mr. Rafael Mariano Grossi, Director General of the International Atomic Energy Agency (IAEA), who is making a working visit to Japan as a guest of the Ministry of Foreign Affairs of Japan, for approximately 2 hours.
 The overview is as follows.